atet/tts/README.md

 ----------------------------------------------------------------------------

 ## 0. Requirements

+A bunch of requirements, but at least they're all free (except for that GPU if you don't already have one):

 - Free Hugging Face account at: https://huggingface.co/join
 - High-speed internet, as you'll need to download almost 25 GB of data